AndrewWPhillips/eggql/README.md

 Admittedly the first two are mainly of concern to clients of a GraphQL service, but you still need to write queries to test your service.
 (And to be fair the format of GraphQL queries, though not quite JSON, echoes the format of the results.)

 My real issue is with *schemas*; they seemed unnecessary since Go data structures could serve the same purpose.
-In other Go GraphQL packages the code will **panic if the schema and the Go structs are inconsistent** (though **gqlgen** avoids this problem unless you manually change the generated code).
+In other Go GraphQL packages the code will **panic if the schema and the Go structs are inconsistent**. (**gqlgen** avoids this problem unless you manually change the generated code).
 The DRY principle says to avoid having the same information in two places to prevent problems with keeping it consistent.

-My prime motivation, in writing **eggql** was to make it simpler to create a GraphQL service by bypassing the need to write a schema.
+My prime motivation, in creating **eggql** was to make it simpler to create a GraphQL service by bypassing the need to write a schema.
 I have since discovered that others feel the same way leading to the "code-first" (schema-less) movement - for example see this recent post from the excellent LogRocket blog: https://blog.logrocket.com/code-first-vs-schema-first-development-graphql//

 ### Reflection

-To avoid the need for a schema **eggql** makes extensive use of reflection, even though this may make the code a little slower.
-[There are *many* things I like about Go but the main one is the emphasis on simplicity, even when it might affect performance a little, which is why Go code is usually 25% slower than equivalent C, Rust or Zig (but not 100-1000% slower like Python is :)].
+Due to the way it works **eggql** makes extensive use of reflection, even though this may make the code a little slower.
+[There are *many* things I like about Go but the main one is the emphasis on simplicity, even when it might affect performance a little, which is why Go code is usually 20% slower than equivalent C, Rust or Zig (but not 100-1000% slower like Python is :)].
 I believe **eggql** is in the spirit of Go, by keeping things simple at the expense of a little performance.

 ### Special Map and Slice Features

-To make it even easier to allow your data to be accessed from GraphQL **eggql** adds a "subscript" option (not to be confused with subscriptions).
-This automatically generates GraphQL queries to access individual elements of slices, arrays and maps by their index (or key in the case of maps).
+To make it even easier to allow your data to be accessed from GraphQL, **eggql** adds a "subscript" option (not to be confused with subscriptions).
+This automatically generates GraphQL queries to access individual elements of slices, and arrays by their index or maps by their key.

 This is a unique capability of **eggql** AFAIK.
-Other GraphQL packages (at least all the ones I have tried in Go and other lanaguages) allow you to get a list of from an array or slice but have no such facility for maps and do not allow you to "subscript" into a list to retrieve individual elements.
+Other GraphQL packages (at least all the ones I have tried in Go and other lanaguages) allow you to get a list from an array or slice but have no such facility for maps and do not allow you to "subscript" into a list to retrieve individual elements.

 As an example, say you have a map of information on record albums like this: